Zip Co (My Current Employer)

-If you would like to partner with Zip, then please reach out to Darren by using the Contact link at the top of this screen
+If you would like to partner with Zip, then please reach out to Darren on LinkedIn

-The G&I team was then dissolved, and I moved to the Product Team (still under the same title), where I conceptualised, formed a team and delivered our gift cards initiative using an internal Hackathon as the vehicle to do so – an initiative that is now our 5th highest grossing channel of revenue.
+The G&I team was dissolved in ~Oct 2018, and I moved to the Product Team, where I conceptualised, formed a team and delivered our gift cards initiative using an internal Hackathon as the vehicle to do so – an initiative that is now amongst our highest grossing channels of revenue.

 (2017) Head of Sales Engineering (Enterprise and Channel) @ Zip Co